dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/access-control-overview.md

 provider, but have not yet configured SSO Mappings between dbt Cloud and the IdP.

-Note: If an SSO Mapping is added to an _unmanaged_ group, then it will become _managed_, and dbt Cloud may add or remove users to the group automatically at sign-in time based on the user's IdP-provided group membership information.
+If an SSO Mapping is added to an _unmanaged_ group, then it will become _managed_, and dbt Cloud may add or remove users to the group automatically at sign-in time based on the user's IdP-provided group membership information.